 Learn the meaning behind KaiNexus Impact terms so you can confidently report on your improvement work.

+For example, Impact Reports in Graph view let you pick which data to display as lines or bars.
 There are a lot of options to choose from, especially for organizations with the Advanced ROI module.
-This allows you to be very detailed with what information you want to report on, but it can be overwhelming if you don't know exactly what you are looking for.
+This allows you to be very detailed with what information you want to visualize, but it can be overwhelming if you don't know exactly what you are looking for.

 Example of "Display" dropdown selections in the Graph view of an Impact Report

-This article will cover three key components of Impact data found in the Display dropdown of Impact Reports:
+This article will cover three key components of Impact data that you should know to build accurate reports:

-The first thing you should decide when selecting what Impact data to display on your Report is the Impact Category.
+The first thing you should decide when selecting what Impact data to display is the Impact Category.
 Your Impact Category will determine which Impact Types are included in the data.

 Example of an Impact Category in the Display dropdown.
 The Impact Category is always written first.